 However, please note that for brain cancer, or brain metastasis, blood brain barrier (BBB) penetration has to also be considered.
 According to this study (Ref.), “Simvastatin clearly demonstrated a high potential to access to the brain, followed by fluvastatin and cerivastatin, while atorvastatin, mevastatin, rosuvastatin, and pravastatin scarcely penetrated by passive diffusion.”
 Out of these, Simvastatin is best as it has also the longest half-life (about 5h) compared to fluvastatin and cerivastatin.

 - Use low geranylgeraniol diet while on Statin

 It has been recently found that dietary geranylgeraniol, a fat found in many foods, can limit the activity of pitavastatin as a potential treatment for cancer.
 This finding was published in a Nature Scientific Reports journal (Ref.).
-Therefore, during the use of statins, patients should avoid the use of foods containing geranylgeraniol, including rice and sunflower oil.
-Geranylgeraniol also occurs naturally in linseed oil/flaxseed.
+Indeed, nearly 20 years ago it has also been shown that Geranylgeraniol inhibits the anti cancer effects of statins (Ref.).
+Therefore, during the use of statins, patients should avoid the use of foods containing high levels of geranylgeraniol, including rice, sunflower and linseed/flaxseed oil.
 Actually, it has been already suggested 10 years ago, that addition of geranylgeraniol can prevent cytotoxic effects of statins and with that also limiting the toxicities of statins (Ref.), and more recently geranylgeraniol has been suggested to be useful in protecting patients against the side effects of Bisphosphonates (Ref.).

 - Use a dose that is high enough to kill tumours